adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 22 Creating Alerts and Dashboards for Mythic Activity.md

 **3. Finalize and Enable Rule**:

-- Name the rule `Challenge Mythic Apollo Process Create Detected`
+- Name the rule `MyDFIR Mythic Apollo Process Create Detected`
 - Set severity to critical and configure the rule to run every 5 minutes.
 - Enable the rule.